Skip to main content

 Electron Transport Chain and Oxidative Phosphorylation

 The electron transport chain (ETC) is located in the inner mitochondrial membrane.
-Electrons from NADH and FADH2 are transferred through a series of protein complexes, ultimately reducing oxygen to water.
-The energy released pumps protons into the intermembrane space, creating a proton gradient.
+NADH and FADH2 donate electrons to the ETC, which pass through a series of protein complexes (I-IV).
+The energy released is used to pump protons (H+) into the intermembrane space, creating a proton gradient.
+Oxygen serves as the final electron acceptor, forming water:

 Fermentation